Yoga of Energy Flow 200-Hour Yoga Teacher Training

-The 2021-2022 Yoga of Energy Flow 200-Hour Teacher Training at Boston University will be held at Boston University’s Fitness and Recreation Center, 915 Commonwealth Ave, Boston, MA.
-Open to:
+The 2022-2023 Yoga of Energy Flow 200-Hour Teacher Training at Boston University will be held at Boston University’s Fitness and Recreation Center, 915 Commonwealth Ave, Boston, MA.

 The core study in The Yoga of Energy Flow 200-Hour Teacher Training is vinyasa flow yoga, in which breath, movement, and asana are combined with physical and energetic alignments to create a transformational practice.

 • Students will leave this training fully prepared to teach vinyasa-style yoga classes and will have a comprehensive understanding of yoga asana, pranayama, anatomy of yoga, hands-on assists, shiatsu/thai bodywork, ayurveda, yogic philosophy, mudras, and meditation techniques.

-• We pride ourselves on having a passionate, experienced and caring staff, dedicated to the yogic values of self growth, peace, and green lifestyle.
+• We pride ourselves on having a passionate, experienced, and caring staff dedicated to the yogic values of self-growth, peace, and a green lifestyle.

 • This 200-Hour Yoga Teacher Training is approved by the Yoga Alliance of America.
 Students who complete this training are qualified to register with Yoga Alliance as a Registered Yoga Teacher at the 200-hour level (RYT 200).

 The Yoga of Energy Flow Flow 200-Hour Teacher Training follows the Yoga Alliance guidelines: